310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 That way, I got results, and started getting rewarded.

-I acted like a proper idol — because I wanted to become one.
+I acted like a proper idol — 'cause I *wanted* to become one.

 Isn’t that why we're all in this school?